Beginning Tapestry Weaving Techniques: Weaving Circular Shapes

 3. “Creating the appearance of a smooth, circular arc on a gridded structure comes down to creating an optical illusion.
 It’s similar to pixelating your circle.
 Having a template helps you work around the restrictions of a warp and weft, but you’ll also need to do a little bit of counting.
 You’ll weave the outside of your design using a diagonal slit weave instead of interlocking your weft rows.”

-4. For the specifics of creating the “Triple Scoop Wall Hanging” pictured at left, get the kit and follow Rachel’s step-by-step instructions.
+4. For the specifics of creating the “Triple Scoop Wall Hanging” pictured at left, get the book and follow Rachel’s step-by-step instructions.
 You’ll be decreasing the warps you weave in your background yarn on each side until you reach the side.
 Then you’ll weave a straight line for a number of rows.
 As Rachel says, “it’ll feel really noncircular, but trust the optical illusion and know that this straight line will do its job.”
 Then you’ll work backward to create the outline of the top of the curve.

 5. “Filling in your circular shapes is the easy part now!
 You don’t have to build your foundation as much as fill in the blanks with a diagonal slit-weave technique.”